Introduction (for those new to this website):

 Test on the clear glass of the cup:

 Test results reported on this website are accurate, science-based, and replicable.
-Testing was done for a minimum of 60 seconds per component and repeated multiple times to confirm the results.
+Testing was completed for a minimum of 60 seconds per component and repeated multiple times to confirm the results.
 Each set of results found was similar to the results sets noted above.
 Metals not detected by the XRF instrument (when used in “Consumer Goods” mode) are not listed.
 All metals detected by the instrument on each separate component tested are listed above.

 *How much Lead is unsafe?